MOUNTAIN MAN TRIATHLON: OLYMPIC & HALF IRON

 Description / Location

-8/13/17 Register Now!
-Come experience one of the Southwest’s best venues.
+Come join us next year and experience one of the Southwest’s best venues.
 This local, family-run event is the 5th oldest triathlon West of the Mississippi River.
 The race course includes breathtaking views of the San Francisco Peaks, Lake Mary, and Mormon Lake.
 Right after the monsoon season with flora in full bloom.
 This is our 33rd annual event with fun, prizes, and a great course.
 The Upper Lake Mary boat docks are about ten miles south of Flagstaff, AZ on Lake Mary Road at mile post 333.
 Click Here for Directions from downtown Flagstaff.
 RFID Race Timing Systems by 4Peaks Racing.
 This event goes on, rain or shine.

 Olympic Race Distances: 1500 m Swim, 40 km Bike, and 10 km Run